MRGRD56/textractor-translator/README.md

 - Translating the transformed text;
 - Transforming the translated text;
 - Stylizing the text using HTML & CSS;
-- The appearance of the text window.
+- The appearance of the text window;
+- Using custom translators, besides the built-in ones;
+- Using LLMs for translations, with streaming.

 > [!NOTE]
-> I don't have anything to do with the original software (Textractor) developers.
+> This project is not associated with the original Textractor developers.

 ## Demo